What is a loyalty point bucket?

 - Don't create a bucket for every campaign: buckets are structural, they represent fundamentally different point types.
 If you need campaign-level tracking within a single currency, use metadata, not a new bucket.

-- Set clear conversion rules if buckets can interact: if customers can combine "Referral Credits" and "Purchase Points" for a single redemption, define the ratio and priority upfront.
-Ambiguity here creates support tickets.
+- Set clear conversion rules if buckets can interact: if customers can combine referral credits and purchase points, define the ratio and priority upfront.

 - Plan for financial reporting from day one: each bucket carries its own liability.
 Finance will want to see per-bucket accrual, activation, redemption, and breakage.
 Make sure your reporting pipeline can handle the granularity.